cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 4. On the master node, create a file named `cbdb_etcd.conf`.
 Then write the following configuration items in the file.

     - `gp_etcd_endpoints`: Node names of the ETCD cluster service.
 You need to configure the node names with the hostnames of master and segment, and the ETCD service will start on these 2 hosts by default.
     - `gp_etcd_account_id`: Tenant ID.
-You can generate a globally unique UUID using the UUID tool and configure the item.
+You can generate a globally unique UUID using the UUID tool for it.
     - `gp_etcd_cluster_id`: Cluster ID.
-You can generate a globally unique UUID using the UUID tool and configure the item.
+You can generate a globally unique UUID using the UUID tool for it.

     An example of the configuration file is as follows: